I’m Engaged…. What Now?

 Personally, I think a ceremony should not go longer than 20 minutes.
 Think that’s too short?
 Go stand outside or in your living room, holding hands looking at each other with a stop watch..
 20 mins is a long time.

 Why Do Celebrants Costs So Much?

 Apart from you and your beloved, the celebrant is the next most important person there, without your celebrant, the day is just an expensive party.
 As a celebrant our fees cover not only turning up on the day and #hitching you both, but we put a lot of time into writing your ceremony, carefully completing all the legal forms and requirements.
 Our fee’s also cover fuel and transport costs, to get to and from meetings and ceremonies, postage for all the legal forms, purchasing certificates and stationary that is needed on the day, insurance and of course feeding our families.
-At the end of the day you could just go to the registry office, which will still costs you about $500-$600.
+At the end of the day you could just go to the registry office, which will still costs you around $500-$700.
 So might as well put your investment into somebody you really get along with and fit’s your style and morals.

 Got A Question?
 Comment Below